 SRIs should keep abreast of all NRC onsite activities at the facility to which they are assigned.
 However, minor issues should not be tracked or trended.

 SRIs should attend entrance and exit meetings.
-If the SRI is unavailable, other s should attend in their place.
+If the SRI is unavailable, other RIs should attend in their place.
 For economy of time, meetings for multiple onsite activities should be combined whenever possible.

-To enhance objectivity, SRIs and RIs shall spend a minimum of 1 week each year inspecting at another site.
+To enhance objectivity, SRIs and RIs shall spend a minimum of 1 week each calendar year inspecting at another site.
 This inspection may be accomplished by participating in a team inspection at another site, or by visiting their backup site for familiarization.

 03.05 Individual Inspectors, Team Leaders, and Examiners